OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

   - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?

-- **#SUPPLYCHAINMANAGE** (development-time infosec) Managing the supply chain to to minimize the security risk from externally obtained elements.
+TODO: covered anywhere else? m- **#SUPPLYCHAINMANAGE** (development-time infosec) Supply chain management: Managing the supply chain to to minimize the security risk from externally obtained elements.
 In regular software engineering these elements are source code or software components (e.g. open source).
 The particularity for AI is that this also includes obtained data and obtained models.

   Security risks in obtained elements can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.